Practical Operator Sketching Framework for Accelerating Iterative Data-Driven Solutions in Inverse Problems: Abstract

 \section{Abstract}

-In this work we propose a new paradigm for designing efficient deep unrolling networks using dimensionality reduction schemes, including minibatch gradient approximation and operator sketching.
-The deep unrolling networks are currently the state-of-the-art solutions for imaging inverse problems.
-However, for high-dimensional imaging tasks, especially X-ray CT and MRI imaging, the deep unrolling schemes typically become inefficient both in terms of memory and computation, due to the need of computing multiple times the high-dimensional forward and adjoint operators.
-Recently researchers have found that such limitations can be partially addressed by unrolling the stochastic gradient descent (SGD), inspired by the success of stochastic first-order optimization.
-In this work, we explore further this direction and propose first a more expressive and practical stochastic primal-dual unrolling, based on the state-of-the-art Learned Primal-Dual (LPD) network, and also a further acceleration upon stochastic primal-dual unrolling, using sketching techniques to approximate products in the high-dimensional image space.
-The operator sketching can be jointly applied with stochastic unrolling for the best acceleration and compression performance.
-Our numerical experiments on X-ray CT image reconstruction demonstrate the remarkable effectiveness of our accelerated unrolling schemes.
+We propose a new operator-sketching paradigm for designing efficient iterative data-driven reconstruction (IDR) schemes, e.g. Plug-and-Play algorithms and deep unrolling networks.
+These IDR schemes are currently the state-of-the-art solutions for imaging inverse problems.
+However, for high-dimensional imaging tasks, especially X-ray CT and MRI imaging, these IDR schemes typically become inefficient both in terms of computation, due to the need of computing multiple times the high-dimensional forward and adjoint operators.
+In this work, we explore and propose a universal dimensionality reduction framework for accelerating IDR schemes in solving imaging inverse problems, based on leveraging the sketching techniques from stochastic optimization.
+Using this framework, we derive a number of accelerated IDR schemes, such as the plug-and-play multi-stage sketched gradient (PnP-MS2G) and sketching-based primal-dual (LSPD and Sk-LSPD) deep unrolling networks.
+Meanwhile, for fully accelerating PnP schemes when the denoisers are computationally expensive, we provide novel stochastic lazy denoising schemes (Lazy-PnP and Lazy-PnP-EQ), leveraging the ProxSkip scheme in optimization and equivariant image denoisers, which can massively accelerate the PnP algorithms with improved practicality.
+We provide theoretical analysis for recovery guarantees of instances of the proposed framework.
+Our numerical experiments on natural image processing and tomographic image reconstruction demonstrate the remarkable effectiveness of our sketched IDR schemes.\footnote{This paper contains some contents from its short conference version \citep{tang2024iterative}, and some early results/contents from our unpublished technical report \citep{tang2022accelerating}.}